Batene/Bamanankan/README.md

 Containing Folders
 ==================

-!Note: Taggers are supposed to train on the Bambara Reference Corpus Daba HTML files.
+!Note: Taggers are supposed to train on Daba HTML files (Bambara Reference Corpus).

 Corpus
 - Should contain corpus files in Daba HTML format